Source: Wikipedia

 [edit]What is thought to be the ivory-billed aracari's song is "a series of 2–6 wailing 'twaaa-a-a' or 'tweee-ee' or 'traaa-at' notes".
 Other vocalizations include "rattles, grunt-like contact notes, nasal 'nyek', purr-like notes, 'kyeek' alarm, [and] pure rattles 'bddddt'".[7]

-[edit]The IUCN follows HBW taxonomy and so does not separately assess the ivory-billed and brown-mandibled aracaris.
-Taken as a whole it has a very large range, and though its population size is not known it is believed to be stable.
+[edit]The International Union for Conservation of Nature (IUCN) has categorised the ivory-billed aracari as being of least concern.
+It has a very large range, and though its population size is not known it is believed to be stable.
 No immeditate threats have been identified.[1]
-The "[v]aried habitats utilized and changing nature of its successional habitats suggest that [the] species is not likely to become threatened in near future.[6]
+The "[v]aried habitats utilized and changing nature of its successional habitats suggest that [the] species is not likely to become threatened in near future.[7]

 References